preyneyv/blog/_drafts/doing-less-with-more.md

 it anyway.
 That's a future I don't want.

 If you are a software developer, I encourage you to build things with precision and quality.
-I view software as an art, and I want to be able to appreciate its craftsmanship.
+Pay attention to the milliseconds.
+Appreciate the things you like to use.
+Take pride in your craftsmanship.

 Stop doing less with more.